samuelLimaSantos/samuelLimaSantos/README.md

 My name is Samuel Santos from Brazil 📚.
 I've been learning Web Programming since 2019 and currently I'm a studient at Rocketseat 💬.

-I'm currently learning about React, NodeJS and React Native.
+I'm currently learning about React, NodeJS, React Native, Angular and Python.
 These technologies are amazing ❤️.

 In my free time I like to play video games, to watch movies 🎞️ and series 📺, to read books 📚 (my eternal love), to listen to music 🎵, and eventually I like to philosophize about life with a beer 🍺.